BYRIO/krita-webdoc-zh/KritaFAQ.rst

 inherit alpha.
 Let's see :ref:`this page <clipping_masks_and_alpha_inheritance>` and learn how to do clipping in Krita!

-Windows: OBS can't record the Krita openGL canvas
+Windows: OBS can't record the Krita OpenGL canvas
 -------------------------------------------------

-Apparantly the workaround for this is to either...
+The possible workarounds for this is to do either of the following:

 #.
-Turn off OpenGL in settings → configure Krita → display.
+Turn off OpenGL in Settings --> Configure Krita --> Display.
 #.
-Or don't use the hardware accelerated mode(game recording mode) in
+Or don't use the hardware accelerated mode (game recording mode) in
-   OBS, so capture the whole desktop instead of attempting to capture only Krita.
+   OBS, thus capturing the whole desktop instead of attempting to capture only Krita.

 You might also be able to work around the problem by using the ANGLE renderer instead of native OpenGL.